morse-simulator/morse/doc/morse/dev/services_internal.rst

 Asynchronous services
 ---------------------

-Registration of asynchronous services is mostly identical to synchronous services.
-The ``@async_service`` decorator simply calls the ``@service`` decorator with the ``async`` parameter set to ``True``, which leads to wrap the original method in a new method that takes one more parameter (a callback) and calls :py:meth:`morse.core.abstractobject.AbstractObject.set_service_callback`.
+Registration of asynchronous services is almost the same as for synchronous services.
+The ``@async_service`` decorator simply calls the ``@service`` decorator with the ``async`` parameter set to ``True``, which results in the original method being wrapped in a new method that takes an extra parameter (a callback) and calls :py:meth:`morse.core.abstractobject.AbstractObject.set_service_callback`.